-The project could set a new standard for transit-oriented development in North Texas with restaurants, retail and a 38,000-square-foot outdoor plaza.
+The project will set a new standard for transit-oriented development in North Texas.
+It will also include restaurants, retail and a 38,000-square-foot outdoor plaza.
 The plaza will feature interactive fountains, a memorial for Native American tribes and room for thousands of people to gather for special events.

-About 130 people showed up Wednesday morning to celebrate the groundbreaking, which featured a wine toast before the ceremonial shovel dig.
-Construction has already started on the 552-space parking garage and the platform where passengers will catch the train.
+The groundbreaking was Wednesday morning and about 130 people showed up to celebrate.
+A wine toast was featured before the ceremonial shovel dig.
+Construction has already started on the 552-space parking garage and the train platform.

-TEXRail will be a 27-mile passenger train with stops in downtown Fort Worth, Richland Hills, Grapevine and Dallas/Fort Worth Airport.
-The train is now scheduled to start service the first week of 2019, said Paul Ballard, president and CEO of Trinity Metro and TEXRail.
-The Grapevine Main station and Hotel Vin are scheduled to open in late 2019.
+TEXRail will be a 27-mile passenger train.
+It will have stops in downtown Fort Worth, Richland Hills, Grapevine and Dallas/Fort Worth Airport.
+The train is now scheduled to start service the first week of 2019.
+The Grapevine Main station and Hotel Vin are both scheduled to open in late 2019.

-Mayor William D. Tate had sharp words for skeptics and cities that opposed TEXRail.
+Mayor William D. Tate also had sharp words for skeptics and cities that opposed TEXRail.

 “Those that chose not to participate in TEXRail will soon live to regret that decision,” said Tate, who is running unopposed for his 15th term.
 “We’re glad to offer to all of our neighbors a standing invitation to come to Grapevine to enjoy all of the benefits of TEXRail.”